 In 1991 at the age of 16, Pastor Noble answered the call to ministry under the tutelage and leadership of Dr. F.D.
 Sampson, Sr. at Friendship Missionary Baptist Church in Houston.
 Under God's direction, he has pastored for 19 years at five churches in Texas and Louisiana.
 Since 2008, Pastor Noble has served as the visionary and innovative pastor of Second Nazareth Baptist Church in Columbia, South Carolina.
 Under his servant leadership, SNBC has grown spiritually and numerically within its ministries, membership and facilities.
 Seating over 1,000 worshipers, SNBC new state of the art sanctuary and weekly radio broadcast ministers to thousands statewide.

 Leading the church to adopt the mantra, "The Church in The Heart of The Community, With the Community in it's Heart," Pastor Noble sees Second Nazareth as a key stakeholder in the Edgewood Community.
 Serving as the CEO of The Edgewood Foundation, a non-profit established by Second Nazareth Baptist Church, he acquired the property and renovated its current headquarters.
 One of his goals is to inspire others to join him in addressing the social ills and disparities of the Edgewood community.
 He also serves on various boards, commissions, and committees of the City of Columbia and Richland County.
-An avid proponent of education, Pastor Noble is an Assistant Professor of Religion at Allen University and Board Member for the Richland County Library.
+He is an avid proponent of education and is a Board Member for the Richland County Library.